-October 15 Departments shall establish a committee to evaluate candidates who have been identified by the department chair as candidates for tenure.
-(For TTC, this should be completed no later than September 20 .)
-October 15 Changes in departmental and school/college faculty recognition policies are due to the Provost.
-November 15 Sabbatical leave applications are due to Provost.
-December 1 Phased Retirement requests are due to appropriate Provost/Vice President.
+October 3 Departments shall establish a committee to evaluate candidates who have been identified by the department chair as candidates for tenure.

-December 8 Second year evaluation letters are due to the Provost/Vice President.
+October 3 Changes in departmental and school/college faculty recognition policies are due to the Provost.

-- December 15 Notice of non-reappointment made for faculty in second year in tenure track appointments and second year administrative employees in probationary appointments. - December 17 Program Review materials are due to the Provost/Vice President. - February 1 Faculty evaluation letters are sent by the department chair to first, third, fourth, fifth, and sixth year faculty in probationary positions. - February 25 Promotion and tenure recommendations are submitted to Provost by Deans. - March 1 Notice of non-reappointment made for first year faculty in tenure track appointments and first year administrative employees in probationary appointments. - April 1 Deans submit faculty emeritus status recommendations to Provost.
+November 1 Graduation lists due to Provost.

-APPENDIX H
+November 14 Sabbatical leave applications are due to the Provost.
+November 18 Phased Retirement requests are due to the Provost/Teresa Rios.
+December 1 Second year evaluation letters are due to the Provost.
+December 1 Names of faculty for Post-Tenure Review due to Provost.
+December 2 Notice of non-reappointment made for faculty in second year in tenure track appointments.
+December 2 Program Review materials are due to the Provost.
+January 31 Faculty evaluation letters are sent by the department chair to first, third, fourth, fifth, and sixth year faculty in probationary positions.
+February 10 Promotion and tenure recommendations are submitted to Provost by Deans.
+March 1 Notice of non-reappointment made for first year faculty in tenure track appointments.
+March 31 Deans submit faculty emeritus status recommendations to Provost.
+May 4 Post Tenure Review due to Provost.

-Procedures for Non-Peer Reviewed Journal Approval
+Appendix H: Procedures for Non-Peer Reviewed Journal Approval